agsb/milliForth-RiscV/README.md

 For assembler, use [standart Risc-V](https://github.com/riscv-non-isa/riscv-asm-manual) style with pre-processor directives eg. #define.

-For now, using riscv-unknown-elf-gcc 15.0 suit with qemu emulator for a single core minimal footprint Forth thread.
+For now, using riscv-unknown-elf-gcc suit with qemu emulator for a single core minimal footprint Forth thread.

-I hope it uses less than 1k byte, without extras and user dictionary.
+~~I hope~~ it uses less than 1k byte, without extras and user dictionary.

 The milliForth must use memory pointers for data stack and return stack, because does fetch and store from a special 'user structure', which contains the user variables for Forth
 (state, toin, last, here, sptr, dptr, heap, tail).

-## Postpone
+## Postpone Hack

 Forth standart have postone, instead of compile, and [compile].